Chiropractic care for back pain

 - Severe osteoporosis (thinning bones)

 Very rarely, manipulation of the neck may damage blood vessels or cause strokes.
-It is also very rare that manipulation may worsen a condition.
-But the screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
-If you are, your chiropractor will not do neck manipulation.
+It is also very rare that manipulation may worsen a condition, but it can.
+The screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
+Make sure to discuss all of your symptoms and past medical history with the chiropractor.
+If you are at high risk, your chiropractor will not do neck manipulation.

-Puentedrua E. Spinal manipulation.
+Puentedrua LE.
+Spinal manipulation.
 In: Giangarra CE, Manske RC, eds.
 Clinical Orthopaedic Rehabilitation: A Team Approach.
 4th ed.
-Philadelphia, PA: Elsevier;2018:chap 78.
+Philadelphia, PA: Elsevier; 2018:chap 78.